Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

 import Form from "./components/Form";

 function App() {
-  //variable with your apiKey
+  // variable with your apiKey
   const API_KEY = "98e3fb1f";

-  //State to hold movie data
+  // state to hold movie data
   const [movie, setMovie] = React.useState(null);

-  //Function to getMovies
+  // function to getMovies
   const getMovie = async (searchTerm) => {
     // make fetch request and store response const response = await fetch(
       `http://www.omdbapi.com/?apikey=${API_KEY}&t=${searchTerm}`
     );
-    // Parse JSON response into a javascript object const data = await response.json();
+    // parse JSON response into a javascript object const data = await response.json();
-    //set the Movie state to the movie setMovie(data);
+    // set the Movie state to the movie setMovie(data);
   };

   // USE OUR COMPONENTS IN APPs RETURNED JSX
-  // We pass the getMovie function as a prop
+  // we pass the getMovie function as a prop
-  // We pass movie as props to movie display return (
+  // we pass movie as props to movie display return (
     <div className="App">
       <Form getMovie={getMovie} />